 The athlete has a current time of 24min for 5km and so from this we can set the 5km and 3km paced intervals using a running calculator.
-5KM pace is 4.48/km and the 3km pace is 4.33/km or in this case, 3.38 for every 800m interval.
+5km pace is 4.48/km and the 3km pace is 4.33/km or in this case, 3.38 for every 800m interval.
 We can only change the set times when the athletes performance changes and only know this with a time trial or race.
 An athlete needs to race or time trial every 6 weeks, form their new time for 5km, lets say it is now 23min50secs.
 The 5km and 3km times would be reduced accordingly, to 4.45 and 4.36, respectively.
-So here we now have a progressive training schedule to work with and this will work.
+Here we now have a progressive training schedule to work with.

 Periodisation emphasises different aspects of training, in successive cycles over a period of weeks, as an athlete nears a specific goal